amcherry91/NHL-ML-Prediction/README.md

 # NHL Machine Learning Prediction Model

-An algorithm using python and Tensorflow to predict NHL results using a linear regression model.
+An algorithm using python and Tensorflow to predict NHL results using a linear regression model made for a school project.
 The end-goal is to create an unsupervised neural network to train the AI and make predictions to enable greater accuracy for applications such as betting or NHL Fantasy teams.
 The current best results of this model are 77% however this requires further validation and testing before being implemented.

  # Installation